House Bill No. 435

 (b) a program to spay or neuter cats and dogs; and

-(c) costs incurred in the enforcement of this section, including a follow-up program to ensure that animals adopted from or sold or traded by the humane society or publicly operated animal shelter or pound are spayed or neutered.
+(c) costs incurred in the enforcement of this section, including a follow-up program to ensure that animals adopted, sold, or traded by the humane society, animal shelter, or pound are spayed or neutered.

 (6) The provisions of this section do not apply to an animal for which a licensed veterinarian verifies in writing that spaying or neutering would be injurious to the animal's health.

+NEW SECTION.
 Section 3.
 Additional spaying or neutering requirements not precluded -- cooperative agreements.
-(1) Humane societies and publicly operated animal shelters and pounds may enter into cooperative agreements with each other and with licensed veterinarians in carrying out the provisions of [section 2].
+(1) Humane societies, animal shelters, and public animal pounds may enter into cooperative agreements with each other and with licensed veterinarians in carrying out the provisions of [section 2].

-(2) [Section 2] does not preclude humane societies and publicly operated animal shelters and pounds from engaging in activities set forth in their charters as long as the activities are not inconsistent with [section 2].
+(2) [Section 2] does not preclude humane societies, animal shelters, and public animal pounds from engaging in activities set forth in their charters as long as the activities are not inconsistent with [section 2].

-(3) Humane societies and publicly operated animal shelters and pounds may establish spaying and neutering requirements in addition to the requirements set out in [section 2], such as:
+(3) Humane societies, animal shelters, and public animal pounds may establish spaying and neutering requirements in addition to the requirements set out in [section 2], such as:

 (a) shorter timeframes for compliance with spaying and neutering requirements;